raptor-ml/raptor/README.md

   data to cold storage for historical purposes (such as re-training).
 * **Pluggable**<br/>
   Raptor is highly-pluggable.
 You can even bring your own storage implementation.
-* **Kubernetes Native and Standards**<br/>
+* **Kubernetes Native and Best-practices Standards**<br/>
-  Raptor is implementing by-design functionalities of Kubernetes such as leader-election, scaling, health, auto-recovery, monitoring and logging.
+  Raptor is implementing by-design best-practices functionalities of Kubernetes solutions such as leader-election, scaling, health, auto-recovery, monitoring, logging, and more.

 <p align="right">(<a href="#top">back to top</a>)</p>